 UPDATED 3/26/2021: Fall 2021 Study Abroad Policy

-Per the email sent to the campus community on 3/26/2021, Davidson College will return to following the U.S. Department of State’s assessments of risk to travelers.
-This removes the prohibition on using funds for travel to a country with CDC Level 2 or higher advisory.
-As before, the college’s International Education Committee must approve individual programs.
-As part of the approval process, the Office of Education Abroad and the committee will review each program’s COVID safety protocols as well as U.S. Department of State advisories and other factors by June 15.
+Davidson's funding policy related to international travel: Davidson College observes the U.S. Department of State’s assessment of risk to travelers in determining approval for study abroad programs and travel funding.
 Travel to countries with U.S. Department of State level 4 advisory is not permitted.
-Additionally, if the committee feels a program is unable to support students adequately given ongoing risk factors, they may suspend approval of programs.
+The college’s International Education Committee approves individual education abroad programs.
+As part of that approval process, the Office of Education Abroad and the committee will review each program’s COVID safety protocols as well as U.S. Department of State advisories by June 15 (for fall semester programs) and by November 1 (for winter and spring semester programs).
+Additionally, the committee may suspend approval of programs if members believe that a program is unable to support students adequately given ongoing risk factors.

 Students traveling to higher risk locations will have to fill out waivers acknowledging risks and must be prepared to submit a plan detailing the precautions they will take to protect their health and safety and the health and safety of others as well as what steps they will take if their country experiences a lockdown.
 OEA will communicate more details on these requirements to students over the next few weeks.

-Individual programs are still making determinations whether they will run in the fall or not, so it is possible that a student would get approval from Davidson but then have their plans fall through because a program decides it cannot run during the fall.
+Individual programs are still making determinations whether they will run in or not, so it is possible that a student would get approval from Davidson but then have their plans fall through because a program decides it cannot run.

 The Office of Education Abroad is currently making updates to the content and organization of our website, so users may notice changes while on the site and/or if they revisit.
 We apologize for any inconvenience.
 If you are having trouble finding any information, please email our office at firstname.lastname@example.org.